 The number of shares held or the size of the member's interest and how the shares or interest were acquired are irrelevant since section 12E(4)(d)(ii) merely refers to "a holder of a share in the company or a member of the co-operative or close corporation".
-Thus, for example, an employee who holds one share acquired through an employee share incentive scheme cannot be included in the three or more full-time employee count.
+Thus, for example, an employee who holds one share cannot be included in the three or more full-time employee count.